-There were 12 members reported with zero salary.
-We used prior year salary (seven members), if available; otherwise high five salary with a 10% load to account for salary increases (three members).
-If neither prior year salary or high five salary was available, we assumed a value of \$35,000 (two members).
+There were 18 members reported with zero salary.
+We used prior year salary (14 members), if available; otherwise high five salary with a 10% load to account for salary increases (three members).
+If neither prior year salary or high five salary was available, we assumed a value of \$35,000 (one member).

-There were also 30 members reported without a gender and one member reported without a date of birth.
-We assumed a date of birth of July 1, 1966 and male gender.
+There were also 26 members reported without a gender and one member reported without a date of birth.
+We assumed an entry age of 31 and male gender.